vmgonzalezgarcia/gdpruiz/README.md

 ## Origin

-The `M. Rajoy` text were first found in the [Dead Sea Scrolls](https://en.wikipedia.org/wiki/Dead_Sea_Scrolls).
+The `M. Rajoy` text was first found in the [Dead Sea Scrolls](https://en.wikipedia.org/wiki/Dead_Sea_Scrolls).
 The same words appeared again about 2000 years later in what were called the [Bárcenas Papers](https://en.wikipedia.org/wiki/B%C3%A1rcenas_affair).

 The meaning still remains a mystery.